7Ji/ampart/README.md

 ```
 without breaking the partitions node in DTB so post-SC2 devices won't brick after partitioning (since they rely on partitions node in DTB to work)

-And if you're willing to break partitions node in DTB, (should be OK for everything before SC2), then a command line like this:
+And if you're willing to break partitions node in DTB, (should be OK for everything before SC2), then with a command line like this:
 ```
 ampart /path/to/your/eMMC/drive/or/dumped/image --mode ecreate data:::
 ```